NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 sw_vert : connection("Shortwave vertical") @grid1d(layer, layer_idx)
 ```

-Note that we have also defined a compartment called `lake` which is a convenient place to put state variables that are the same for the entire lake (such as things that only pertain to the lake surface, like ice).
+Note that we have also defined a compartment called `lake` which is a convenient place to put state variables that are not distributed over the layers (such as things that only pertain to the lake surface, like ice).
 We have also added a separate vertical connection for shortwave radiation.
 This is just a technical solution that allows us to separately track transfer of shortwave heat energy from other transfer of heat energy along the vertical connection.

 For the parametrization of the lake, we allow every lake layer to have a separate surface area and thickness with the top layer having varying thickness depending on water level.